You Will Be My Witnesses

 God sits upon his holy throne.
 (Psalm 47:5-8)

 Are we equipped for ministry?
 If not, let us ask for power from on high.
 Jesus promises to baptize us in the Holy Spirit.
 He has called us to do his greater works.
-Now is not the time to shrink back or hide behind man-made doctrine and tradition.
+Now is not the time to shrink back or hide behind man-made doctrine or tradition.

 “Men of Galilee, why do you stand looking up toward heaven?
 This Jesus, who has been taken up from you into heaven, will come in the same way as you saw him go into heaven.”
 (Acts 1:11)